 To change the target language assigned to content in the lower section of the Localization Dashboard:

 To learn about Translation Status, see Marking Translation Statuses.

-The following Ektron Knowledge Base articles describe issues surrounding the display of special characters within Ektron.
-Note that these articles refer to eWebEditPro, Ektron’s WYSIWYG editor embedded within Ektron.
+The following Ektron Knowledge Base articles describe issues surrounding the display of special characters within Ektron eWebEditPro, Ektron’s deprecatedfunctionality that was improved upon by other functionality.
+If you are already using a deprecated item, you can continue to do so, but Ektron recommends using current versions of functionality.
+WYSIWYG editor embedded within Ektron.

 Wherever these articles contain references to eWebEditPro’s configuration data or file (

 web.config file, located in your site’s root folder.